-Faculty Web Page using OU Educate
+Faculty Web Page using OU Campus

 Faculty web pages are hosted on the El Camino College website, and can include detailed information about you and your classes – including contact info, office hours, announcements, syllabi, downloadable materials, and links.
 These web pages are public and are thereby intended for prospective as well as currently enrolled students.

 To aid in the creation and upkeep of faculty web pages, faculty can use OmniUpdate OU Campus, editing software designed to work like a word processor.
 OU Campus works through your computer’s web browser anywhere you have internet access.
 Professional Development & Learning offers training to teach faculty members webpage basics – uploading files, adding pictures and links – using OU Campus.

 See examples of current faculty web pages at www.elcamino.edu/faculty.

 - Permanent home for instructor and course information, available to everyone.

 - Post announcements, course materials, etc. (Please note that these webpages are public.)